sera619/PassTreasure/README.md

 - Auto-logout with adjustable timer
 - Custom categories for password organization
 - Fast search and filtering
 - Custom notice for each password
+- Time-based Secure Clipboard

 ### 🔧 Additional Tools
 - Password generator with real-time strength analysis